Shtekata/task-manager/README.md

 This app have responsive design and can use with mobile phone.

-Are used styled-jsx, useReducer, HOC
+Are used styled-jsx, useReducer, HOC's

 **Note: this is a free to use project!**